 Dr. Eric Thall grew up on Long Island.
 He graduated from the City University of New York – Queens College in 1987 with honors in Mathematics and English and then attended the State University of New York at Downstate Medical College, graduating with honors and as a member of the prestigious Alpha Omega Alpha Medical Honor Society in 1991.
 Dr. Thall served as a resident in General Surgery at The Mount Sinai Medical Center in New York from 1991 to 1993, and then continued his training at Mount Sinai serving as a resident in Urology from 1993-1996 and as Chief Resident of Urology from July 1996 through June 1997.

 During his training, Dr. Thall participated in both clinical and laboratory research, leading to international recognition in peer review journals.
 He has presented his work at such prestigious venues as the American College of Surgeons and the American Urological Association national conferences.
 His work in kidney cancer research earned him a Valentines Essay Research Award from the New York Academy of Science in conjunction with the New York Chapter of The American Urological Association and The National Kidney Foundation.

-Dr. Thall sees patients at both the main Rockville Centre location as well as the satellite Long Beach Office.
+Dr. Thall sees patients at both the main Rockville Center location as well as the satellite Long Beach Office.
 Office hours are available by appointment for Mondays, Tuesdays, Thursdays, Fridays, and some Sundays.
 Evening hours are available on Monday and Thursday.